sanguinecromancer/suntransfers-assignment/README.md

 #### Performance
 For performance I didn't make use of external libraries but used React's suspense and lazy.
-And then for debouncing of the search, I used a custom function (not from lodash).
+And then for debouncing of the search, I used a custom function, where we make sure to wait 300 miliseconds after user has stopped typing.
 Components could be also wrapped in a memo, although they didn't unnecessarily refresh to my observation.

 When I create a deep copy of the array that comes from API, I lose a bit from performance.
 Normally we use immer library for better performance with deep copying but I did not want to install a new library.